Billy Davies: Nottingham Forest

 On 31 December 2008, it was announced by Nottingham Forest that the club was in negotiations with Davies to succeed the recently dismissed Colin Calderwood.
 Davies was appointed as their manager on 1 January 2009, officially taking over on 5 January.

-In the summer of 2009 Davies made several additions to his squad and spent around £4m.
-Despite having six first-team strikers, the season did not get off to the best start, with Forest playing well but failing to get the results many thought their performances deserved.
-However Forest embarked upon an 18-match unbeaten run starting at the end of September and including 10 wins, 5 of which came successively, to climb the table rapidly into a play-off position at the end of November.
+In the summer of 2009, Davies made several additions to his squad and spent around £4m.
+Forest embarked upon an 18-match unbeaten run starting at the end of September and including ten wins, five of which came successively, to climb the table rapidly into a play-off position at the end of November.

 Davies was nominated for the manager of the month award for October after guiding Forest to three successive wins and a draw, but he missed out to Dave Jones of Cardiff City.
 Following failure in the play-offs for the second season running, on 12 June 2011 Davies was dismissed as manager of Nottingham Forest.